dtbkhanh/dtbkhanh.github.io/_posts/2025-05-18-bibitor-inventory-sales-analysis.md

 What does it take to run a successful liquor business?
 It’s not just about stocking the right products — it’s about understanding what sells, how fast it moves, and which vendors help or hurt your bottom line.

-In this case study, I analyze data from Bibitor, LLC — a fictional retail chain with 80+ locations and over $450M in annual sales — to uncover patterns patterns in vendor performance, inventory movement, and sales behavior, applying real-world retail concepts.
+This case study analyzes data from Bibitor, LLC — a fictional retail chain with 80+ locations and over $450M in annual sales — to uncover patterns patterns in vendor performance, inventory movement, and sales behavior, applying real-world retail concepts.

 ### 🧾 About the Dataset
 The dataset come from the **[HUB of Analytics Education](https://www.hubae.org)** and mimics operations in a large-scale liquor retailer in Lincoln, USA.
 It spans December 2016 and includes 6 key tables: